 Consider the setup for replication experiments in display (2).
-Suppose we observe i.i.d. draws of $(Z, Z^r)$ .
-In this setup $p(\cdot)$ is nonparametrically identified on $\mathbb{R}$ up to scale, and $\mu$ is identified as well.
+Suppose we observe i.i.d. draws of (Z, Z^r) .
+In this setup $p(\cdot)$ is nonparametrically identified on \mathbb{R} up to scale, and μ is identified as well.

-Normalized sign A further complication is that the sign of the estimates Z in our replication datasets is normalized to be positive, with the sign of $Z^r$ adjusted accordingly.
+Normalized sign A further complication is that the sign of the estimates Z in our replication datasets is normalized to be positive, with the sign of Z^r adjusted accordingly: see Section 5.1 below for further discussion.
 The following corollary shows that under this sign normalization identification of $p(\cdot)$ still holds, so long as $p(\cdot)$ is symmetric.